 A team of experts responsible for the overall implementation of this initiative has been set up and is based at the UNDP Botswana country office.
-The Department of Environmental Affairs (DEA) under the Ministry of Environment, Wildlife and Tourism as the focal point for CBD and for most of Multilateral Environmental Agreements (MEA), shall be the lead government entity.
-The Ministry of Environment, Wildlife and Tourism will closely coordinate the work with the Ministry of Finance and Development Planning as the government entity responsible for national planning and budgeting.
-The National Biodiversity Authority (NBDA), a committee made up of government officials, private sector, Non-Governmental Organisations and the academia serves as the Project Steering Committee.
-The team will periodically report to the NBDA for policy direction and oversight support.
+The Department of Environmental Affairs (DEA) under the Ministry of Environment, Natural Resource Conservation and Tourism as the focal point for CBD and for most of Multilateral Environmental Agreements

+(MEA), shall be the lead government entity.
+The Ministry of Environment, Natural Resource Conservation and Tourism (MENT) will closely coordinate the work with the Ministry of Finance and Economic Development (MFED) as the government entity responsible for national planning and budgeting.
+A Technical Reference Group and a Project Steering Committee made up of government officials, private sector, Non-Governmental Organizations and academia have been set up to provide policy direction and oversight support.